SSRA Volunteer Examiner Team

+I began the W5YI Online testing program for our local area in November of 2020, and have been pleased to associate my team with the Spout Springs Repeater Association.
+I have seen the massive increase of test candidates from all over the USA.
 I have been licensed for 23 years, and enjoy the hobby.
-I find offering online testing to be very rewarding and fulfilling.
-I hope to meet you on the airwaves someday soon, after administering your online test with the W2RY Spout Springs Repeater Association’s team.
+I find offering online testing to be rewarding and fulfilling.
+I hope to meet you on the airwaves someday soon, after your online test with the Spout Springs Repeater Association’s VE Team.

 First licensed in 2005 as a Technician.
 Upgraded to General in 2016 and Extra in 2020.
 Enjoy making contacts around the world beginning with JT-65 and now FT-8.
 Grateful to share my love of the hobby with others and especially grateful for the opportunity to give back by serving as a VE in the W5YI group.

-Since first receiving my Novice license as a young High School student, Ham Radio has been a guiding light in many of my life’s career choices both civilian and military.
-I spent nearly 45 years combined working in various flavors of technical and engineering support for both the Federal Government, the Military, and working in Aerospace while in the private sector.
-I’ve traveled a good portion of both the world and this great country of ours primarily for the various positions which I’ve held over the years.
-Along the way I have been privileged to have met some truly amazing people in my travels.
-I have sought out advanced education aiming ever higher for that next rung on the ladder of life.
-I have tackled the various challenges of my professional life in the many complex systems I have been privy to work with, while passing my own lessons learned on to those just beginning the climb on their life’s ladder.
-But I still continue to enjoy the simple things of my personal life such as a relaxing ride on my Harley down a quiet back road, or a tall cold glass of ice tea while relaxing on my deck on a warm summer’s day.
-Now days being retired I have more time to explore and learn about this wonderful hobby of Ham Radio by building repeaters, exploring new technologies in communications, teaching others, and meeting more amazing folks on the airways.
-It’s been an absolutely incredible ride which I deeply cherish.
-I wish you well on your own wonderful journey my friend, for I’m still enjoying mine.
+Since receiving my Novice license in High School, Ham Radio has been a guiding light in my life’s career choices, civilian and military.
+With nearly 45 years working in technical and engineering support roles for the Government, the Military, and in Aerospace while in the private sector.
+I’ve traveled the world and this great country in the various positions I’ve held over the years.
+Along the way, I met some amazing people in my travels.
+I pursued advanced education aiming higher for the next rung on the ladder of life.
+I tackled many challenges in my professional life in complex systems I have worked with, passing my own lessons learned onto those just beginning their climb on life’s ladder.
+I still enjoy the simple things of my personal life like a relaxing ride on my Harley down a quiet back road, or a tall cold glass of ice tea, relaxing on my deck on a summer’s day.
+Being retired I have more time to explore and learn about this wonderful hobby of Ham Radio by building repeaters, exploring new technologies in communications, teaching others, and meeting amazing folks on the airways.
+It’s an absolutely incredible ride which I cherish.
+I wish you well on your own journey my friend, for I’m still enjoying mine.